YosysHQ/sby/docs/examples/indinv/README.md

 Inductive invariants are boolean functions over the design state, that
  1. return true for every reachable state (=invariants), and
- 2. if they return true for a state then they will also return true for every state reachable from the given state (=inductive).
+ 2. if they return true for a state then they will also return true for every state reachable from the given state (=inductive)

 Formally, inductive invariants are sets of states that are closed under the state transition function (=inductive), and contain the entire set of reachable states (=invariants).